alexeygumirov/neovim-init-lua/README.md

 # My Neovim config in Lua

-Many NeoVIM users migrate to full Lua config and many need examples of how others done that.
+This is my NeoVIM config.
+NeoVIM version is 0.9.0.

-My Neovim config uses [Lazy](https://github.com/folke/lazy.nvim) as a plugin manager.
+I use [Lazy](https://github.com/folke/lazy.nvim) as a plugin manager.

 ## Key features